LanceMcCarthy/GoldenClouds/index.md

-Welcome to Golden Clouds, in Arenal Costa Rica!
+Welcome to Golden Clouds, in Arenal, Costa Rica!
+Please take 4 minutes to read this before your arrival.

-This page is a quick 4 minute read and contains important information about the property, amenities, technology in use (Wi-Fi, security cameras) and other “pro-tips” that will make your experience as pleasurable as possible.
+This page contains important information about the property, amenities, technology in use (Wi-Fi, security cameras) and other “pro-tips” that will make your experience as pleasurable as possible.

-Please read through everything before arriving so that you know how to enter the property and how to use everything.

 ## Contacts

-If you have any questions during your stay, there are a few options to choose from depending on your circumstance.
+If you have any questions or problems during your stay, here's how to get in touch.

 *   **Roy** - Local Property Manager
     *   Whatsapp `+506 8501 7756` (for any problems or questions with the property)